Notifications process: requests to vary registered medicines where quality, safety and efficacy are not affected

-Minor variations may be made after it has been entered on the ARTG.
+Minor variations may be made after goods have been entered on the ARTG.
 These include, for example, changes to manufacturing processes or updates to product information or labels.
 Such information would have been relevant at the time the registration decision was made and therefore requests to vary this information must be submitted to the TGA for approval.
-This helps the TGA in assuring the on-going quality, safety and efficacy of the medicine or biological.
+This helps the TGA to assure the on-going quality, safety and efficacy of the medicine or biological.

 Variations to registered medicines and biologicals can range:

 - from those that are considered to pose only a very low risk (e.g. ceasing use of a nominated alternative manufacturer)

 - to those which may pose a more significant risk (e.g. changes to critical manufacturing methods or proposed extensions to a medicine's shelf-life).

 In some instances, data may also need to be submitted to the TGA for evaluation before the variation can be approved.
 The TGA therefore takes a risk-based approach to assessing and approving minor variations – from the notification process described above to requests that require careful assessment of technical evidence to confirm that quality, safety and efficacy are being maintained.